The cloth banner "East of the Okanagan, West of the Monashees" was a fundraising tool for the mural project.

 Hunting, fishing and animal husbandry have always contributed to the local diet.
 Before the arrival of Europeans, the land was a rich larder of game: fur, feather and fin.
 Some once-common game animals have disappeared, others have acclimatized to settlement.
 While cattle-ranching has predominated, farmers have raised pigs, sheep, goats, rabbits and chickens, even ostriches.
 Hunting and fishing remain valuable sources of food for many families.
 In the future, we are told, there may be grasshopper farms.

-Human ingenuity has produced an extraordinary range of technology for harvesting, processing and utilizing the bounty of the land.
+Human ingenuity has produced an extraordinary range of technology for nurturing, harvesting, processing and utilizing the bounty of the land.
 From elegant fishing spears, hooks and weirs for catching salmon through mortar and pestle for processing roots; berry picking and cooking baskets made from cedar root to elegantly designed longbows and points, the Okanagan and Secwepemc people had fashioned highly specialized tools that maximized the capacity to feed the local population while maintaining a balance with the natural ecosystems.

 Settlement brought all the innovations of the industrial revolution: artificial light from oil lamps to electricity extended working hours and increased labour capacity.
 Inventions such as the cream separator, the wood cook stove, bell canning jars and the wooden bee hive could be found on many farms.
 Immigrant families brought specialised tools and a taste for a variety of fruits and vegetables.
 By building greenhouses, producers can now experiment with vegetables that appeal to multicultural influences in our diet: Chinese cabbage and bok choy, hot habanero peppers and jalapenos; eggplant and tomatoes.